Kentucky Dog Bite Attorneys

 - Disfigurement and scarring

 These are just a few of the most common losses you or your loved one may endure due to a dog bite injury.
-Your lawyer at Wilt & Associates will work to ensure every single loss is accounted for to maximize your compensation.
+Your lawyer at Wilt Injury Lawyers will work to ensure every single loss is accounted for to maximize your compensation.

 How long do I have to file my Kentucky dog bite claim?

 The statute of limitations for personal injury claims, like dog bites and attacks, in Kentucky is one year.
 If you fail to file your claim before this, the court will likely refuse to hear your case.
-The team at Wilt & Associates advises consulting with an attorney immediately after the incident for the best chances for a successful claim.
+The team at Wilt Injury Lawyers advises consulting with an attorney immediately after the incident for the best chances for a successful claim.

 Do you have a dog bite attorney near me?